-Seavey Vineyard is located along Conn Valley Road in the eastern hills of Napa Valley – about 15 minutes from the Valley floor.
+Seavey Vineyard is located along Conn Valley Road in the eastern hills of Napa Valley – about 15 minutes from the valley floor.
 A drive out here is a refreshing change of pace from the vineyard covered flatlands of the valley floor.
-Although located a short distance from the valley floor a visit here seems world’s apart from the hustle and bustle of Highway 29.
+Although located a short distance from the valley floor a visit seems world’s apart from the hustle and bustle of Highway 29.
 Rolling hills, narrow roads, and plenty of oaks grace the hillsides.
-This historical property was originally a cattle ranch however records indicate grapes were planted on some of the hillsides as early as the 1870’s.
-The stone dairy barn (still in existence) was built in 1881.
+This historical property was originally a cattle ranch however records indicate grapes were planted on some of the hillsides as early as the 1870’s by the original owner, Charles Volper, who was originally from Switzerland.

 Today the property encompasses about 200 acres of which 40 acres are planted to vine.
 Their hillside vineyards produce low yields of rich concentrated fruit.
 A small block of Chardonnay grows in a cooler lower part of their property.
 Besides grapes they also raise cattle which are used to graze the hillsides (they also feed the cattle cuttings from the vineyards).
 Solar power was installed in 2003; this was one of the first Napa winery solar systems.

-During our first visit to the property, we tried the 2006 Chardonnay; this is a very nice wine that doesn’t undergo malolactic fermentation and is produced in limited quantities due to the small amounts of vines growing on the property.
-In addition this year saw even lower production amounts because of rain around harvest so large amounts of fruit were left hanging or were hand sorted out due to quality issues.
+During our first visit to the property, we tried the 2006 Seavy Chardonnay; this is a very nice wine that doesn’t undergo malolactic fermentation and is produced in limited quantities due to the small amounts of vines growing on the property.
+In addition this year saw even lower production amounts because of rain around harvest so more of the grapes were left hanging or were removed by hand sorting due to quality issues.
 This is a weighty Chardonnay with good “grip” as well as flavors of pineapple and other tropical notes.

-The 2014 Chardonnay shows aromas of lemon lime on the bouquet with various floral notes as it opens including honeysuckle.
+The 2014 Seavey Chardonnay shows aromas of lemon lime on the bouquet with various floral notes as it opens including honeysuckle.
 A pleasing softness is felt on the palate, somewhat creamy but not buttery or influenced by oak.
 Very balanced with a noticeable crispness on the finish along with some minerality notes.
 Entirely barrel fermented and then aged for 9 additional months, also in barrel.

 The 2012 Seavey Cabernet Sauvignon is made with fruit from the oldest vines on the property (30+ years old).
 Shows both a mix of lively fruit and a balance of barrel influence.
 Somewhat floral.
 Very rich mid palate – layered featuring mostly darker fruit flavors.
 Good texture on the finish with long lasting somewhat chewy tannins.
 Lots of life!